adopted-ember-addons/ember-notify/README.md

 var notify = Notify.alert("You can control how long it's displayed.", {
   closeAfter: 10000 // or set to null to disable auto-hiding });
-notify.send('close'); // and you can trigger close from code
+notify.send('close'); // and you can trigger close from your code
 ```

 You can specify raw HTML: